alirezaprogrammermaker/telegram_account_manager_bot/README.md

 This bot supports session persistence, Two-Factor Authentication (2FA), and automated interaction with multiple accounts, making it ideal for use cases such as account management, marketing automation, and bot-driven services.

+## ⚠️ Disclaimer

+The use of this bot is **solely at the user's own risk**.
+The developers and maintainers of this project are **not responsible** for any misuse, violation of Telegram's terms of service, or account bans resulting from the use of this bot.
+Users are **solely responsible** for complying with all applicable laws and regulations, as well as the terms of service of Telegram and any other platforms.

+> **Note:** Make sure to use this bot responsibly and in accordance with all relevant rules and guidelines.

 ## Features

 - ✨ Add multiple phone numbers